top of page

 Finally, I base my recommendations on a composite of the above factors, 5 being this book is life-changing and a 1 being I wouldn't wish this book upon my worst enemy.
 Rarely will my ratings or recommendations be a 1 or a 5, so give some extra weight to those 2's and 4's when considering my recommendations.

-As you can assume, my thoughts and opinions of the books I review often extend beyond that which I put to paper (or post).
-If you ever feel like discussing a book or seek clarity in my reviews, feel free to send me a message.
+As you can assume, my thoughts and opinions of the books I review often extend beyond those that I put to paper (or post).
+If you ever feel like discussing a book or seeking clarity in my reviews, feel free to send me a message.
 I love discussing the books I read and would love to share that enthusiasm with you.
 Also, feel free to send me your recommendations!
 I'm always looking for new books to dive into and add to my shelf.

 Happy reading!